villesundell/villesundell/my-erdős-and-other-numbers.md

  * Kevin Bacon

 ## Sabbath 5 (via Manu Mäkinen)
 In the [Demoscene](https://en.wikipedia.org/wiki/Demoscene) I am usually coding "art".
-However, in 2012 [Manu Mäkinen](https://demozoo.org/sceners/23111/) made a song about our trip to a Norwegian demoparty, Kindergarden, based on my recording (I can also be heard in the background), eventually connecting me to the founding member of Black Sabbath, [Geezer Butler](https://en.wikipedia.org/wiki/Geezer_Butler), and earning me a Sabbath number of 5.
+However, in 2012 [Manu Mäkinen](https://demozoo.org/sceners/23111/) made a song about our trip to a Norwegian demoparty, [Kindergarden](https://en.wikipedia.org/wiki/Kindergarden_(demoparty)), based on my recording (I can also be heard in the background), eventually connecting me to the founding member of Black Sabbath, [Geezer Butler](https://en.wikipedia.org/wiki/Geezer_Butler), and earning me a Sabbath number of 5.
 Later, this song was also featured in an [in-memoriam demo for DDT](https://demozoo.org/productions/199082/) (the lead vocals in the song) coded by me.

  * Ville Sundell
    [Aroma therapy](https://demozoo.org/music/51173/)